Has Honda just revealed its next cheap EV in Japan? | Auto Express

 The Super-N’s key changes start with a wider chassis and larger wheels and tyres.
 As well as helping the handling, these elements endow the model with an aggressive design that sits atop the narrow and upright base car.

-There’s more style-led embellishment around the rear end, but the practical nature of this car hasn’t been forgotten, thanks to an extremely low bootlid that will make loading into the boot easy.
-The square rear lights and basic shape remain faithful to the Japanese market model.
+There’s more style-led embellishment at the rear, but the car’s practical nature hasn’t been forgotten, thanks to an extremely low bootlid that will make loading easy.
+The square rear lights and basic shape remain faithful to the Japanese-market model.

 What about the cabin?